RTEMS/rtems-docs/c-user/config/bdbuf.rst

 CONSTANT:
     ``CONFIGURE_BDBUF_CACHE_MEMORY_SIZE``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``size_t``).

-RANGE:
-    Positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    The default value is 32768 bytes.
+    The default value is 32768.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be greater than or equal to 0 and less than or equal to ``SIZE_MAX``.

 DESCRIPTION:
-    Size of the cache memory in bytes.
+    The value of this configuration option defines the size of the cache memory in bytes.

 NOTES:
     None.